 Why Do Rats Enter Our Homes?

-Rats are driven by similar basic needs as mice, seeking out warmth, shelter, and food, which often leads them into our homes, particularly as the weather turns colder.
-Their ability to contort and squeeze through small spaces, sometimes as narrow as a 15mm, allows them access through various entry points.
-Common access routes for rats include breaches in building exteriors, such as foundation cracks, gaps around doors and windows, and openings in roofs or basements.
+Rats are driven by similar basic needs as mice, seeking out warmth, shelter, and food, which often leads them into our homes, particularly as the weather turns colder — the reason rat problems peak between October and March.
+Their ability to contort and squeeze through small spaces, sometimes as narrow as 15mm, allows them access through various entry points.
+Common access routes for rats include breaches in building exteriors, such as foundation cracks, gaps around doors and windows, openings in roofs or basements, and — unlike mice — defective drains.

 Where Do Rats Live Inside Our Homes?